Guide on Accredited Employer Work Visa

 • Work visa applications were made accessible on 4 July 2022

-As of 28 August 2023, Immigration New Zealand (INZ) has given the green light to a total of 83,135 Accredited Employer Work Visa (AEWV) applications.
+As of 23 October 2024, Immigration New Zealand (INZ) has approved to a total of 129,644 Accredited Employer Work Visa (AEWV) applications since the start of the AEWV system and currently there are 28,865 accredited employers in NZ.

 How does an AEWV Work?

-To apply for this visa, you must first find an accredited employer.
+To apply for an Accredited Employer Work Visa, you must first find an accredited employer.
 If the employer is not yet accredited, then you will need to ask if they intend on getting accreditation.

 The next thing to enquire with the employer is if they have a valid Job Check for the role that has been offered to you.
 Job Checks are approved by Immigration New Zealand and are valid for six months from the date of approval.

-If you meet the requirements stipulated in the Job Check, then you will be able to lodge an Accredited Employer Work Visa.
+If you meet the requirements stipulated in the Job Check, and the minimum skills threshold, you will be able to lodge an Accredited Employer Work Visa.

 Once the application has been lodged, an Immigration Officer will be allocated and will start the assessment.